mattbradley/warpjs/README.md

 thought of as a multiplicative factor: setting the speed to 2 will make the clock tick at 2 seconds per second -- or twice as fast.
 Negative speeds make the clock tick backwards.

+### `Date.warp.jump(amount)`

+The `jump()` function will move the clock forwards or backwards based on what value is passed to the `amount` parameter.
+If `amount` is a number, then the clock will be moved forwards (or backwards for negative numbers) that many milliseconds.

+An object argument can supply amounts paired with any or all of eight possible
+units: years, months, weeks, days, hours, minutes, seconds, milliseconds.
+A key in the object defines the unit, and the value associated with that key defines how many of that unit to add or subtract.
+For instance:

+    Date.warp.jump({
+      'years': 2,
+      'days': 15,
+      'hours': -8.5
+    });

+will jump forwards 2 years and 15 days, then backwards 8.5 hours.
+You're not restricted to using the long-form unit names: you're free to use names such as `yr` for years and `h` for hours.
+Pretty much any abbreviation you can think of will be properly parsed.
+See below for the full unit name list.
+Using more than one abbreviation for a single unit will add both of the amounts.
+For example:
+`Date.warp.jump({'y': 5, 'yr': 3})` will jump ahead 8 years.

+A string argument works similarly to the object argument, except that the amount and unit tokens are next to each other in a string.
+You can use any delimiter you want (or no delimiter at all) between the amount/unit pairs, and you can even use spaces between the amount and unit, just as long as the amount token and unit token are next to each other.
+For instance, the following strings are all parsed correctly and jump the clock the expected amount of
+time:

+    Date.warp.jump('1hour2minutes30seconds');
+    Date.warp.jump('-25yr +3d -5.5hr');
+    Date.warp.jump('1year - 6.mo,-.5day_1.5hrs');
+    Date.warp.jump('Jump the clock 6 Months, 2 Weeks, and -1.5 Days');

+*Notice*: using the same unit twice will add both amounts.
+For example, `Date.warp.jump('6hours 30min 1hr')` will jump ahead 7 hours and 30 minutes.

+*Notice*: be careful when using a dash as a delimiter.
+Put spaces around it so it's not confused as a negative sign on your numbers.

+Unit name list:
+ * year: `y`, `yr`, `yrs`, `year`, `years`
+ * month: `mo`, `mos`, `month`, `months`
+ * week: `w`, `wk`, `wks`, `week`, `weeks`
+ * day: `d`, `day`, `days`
+ * hour: `h`, `hr`, `hrs`, `hour`, `hours`
+ * minute: `m`, `min`, `mins`, `minute`, `minutes`
+ * second: `s`, `sec`, `secs`, `second`, `seconds`
+ * millisecond: `ms`, `milli`, `millis`, `millisecond`, `milliseconds`

+Note that short unit `m` is reserved for minute; month uses `mo` and millisecond uses `ms`.

 ### `Date.warp.reset()`